sophia-collaborations/git-promulga/README.md

 Now, the "main.dat" file is really just a collection of directive lines that are gone through from beginning to end - each of them either executed or ignored.
+Everything before the first colon of each line is called the "modal section" and determines which mode or modes directive is applicable to.
+Everything between the first and second colon of each line is called the "activity section" and is the directive-type - which determines what basic kind of actions is done by that directive.
+Everything after the second column is called the "content section" and is simply the argumentation that is passed to the directive.
+Should this argumentation section contain additional colons, the directive-type will determine whether or not those colons have any special significance, or whether they are just literal colons.

+Every line that begins with two colons one after the other is considered to be a comment line.

+Of all the directive-types, directives of type "valid" are unique in that it is their job to validate and activate all modes that are specified in the.
+In a sense, "valid" directives can, for this reason, be considered to be a separate category from directives altogether - so that the lines of the file can be categorized into "directive lines" which contain regular directives and
+"validation lines" that contain these special validation directives.
+Regular directives, those found in the directive lines, will only be executed if the mode selected by the __-md__ option is already-validated, currently-active, and within the scope of what is specified in the modal section of the directive line.

+The modal section is a list of mode-identifiers who's items are separated by forward-slashes.
+Non-printable characters are forbidden in the modal section.
+If one of these mode-identifiers is the simple wildcard character ('*') then the way it is interpreted depends on whether this is a validation line or a directive line.
+In the case of a directive line, it is interpreted as a reference to all modes that are already-validated and currently-active.
+In the case of a validation line, it applies to all modes that are already-validated, regardless of not whether or not they are still active.

+The second section is the modal section - and non-printable characters are illegal here too.
+As a matter of fact, the only thing allowed here is the name of one valid directive-type.
+If the specified directive-type is "valid", any mode (or modes) specified in the modal section will be validated (in case they are not already validated) and activated (in case they are not currently active).
+If the specified directive is of any other valid type, then if the mode selected by the __-md__ option is both active and among the modes specified in the line's modal section, then the directive-type's implementation is run using the contents of the content section of the line.

 ## Further Documentation
 Documentation is not complete - but it is far enough along